-The U.S Occupational Safety and Health Review Commission (Review Commission or OSHRC) requests an appropriation of \$13,225,000 to continue our mission of adjudicating OSHA-issued workplace safety citations, fund essential agency programs, support 61 full-time equivalent (FTE) positions, and maintain our electronic filing (e-filing) system in fiscal year (FY) 2020.
-The funding request would also allow us to fulfill our legislative mandate to serve as an administrative court providing fair and prompt resolution of disputes involving OSHA, employers charged with violations of federal safety and health standards, and employees and/or their representatives.
+The Review Commission requests an appropriation of \$15,028,000 to continue its mission of adjudicating OSHA-issued workplace safety and health citations, fund essential agency programs, support 63 full-time equivalent (FTE) positions, and maintain our electronic filing (e-filing) system in fiscal year (FY) 2022.
+This represents an increase of \$1,803,000, and 8 FTE positions relative to the 2021 Enacted levels.
 This request supports the goal in the Review Commission's Strategic Plan to improve service to the public.